Employees of Portland Punk Club the Know Reportedly Quit En Masse Following Financial Dispute With Owner

 "R.I.P.
 The Know," wrote one Facebook commenter.
 "What the fuck?
 Fuck the know, I ain't ever going there," wrote another.

 Stowe did not immediately return a request for comment.
-One of the employees mentioned in the Facebook posts, Nateesh Noakes, told WW that the issue is a "long story, but taxes are a factor," but would not comment further.
+One of the employees mentioned told WW that the issue is a "long story, but taxes are a factor," but would not comment further.

 Other employees reached by WW Saturday declined to comment, but several concerts are being moved to other venues—including tonight's scheduled record release show for Drowse, which will now happen at Black Water.

-The Know first opened on Northeast Alberta Street in 2005, becoming of the city's most popular havens for punk, metal and garage rock.
+The Know first opened on Northeast Alberta Street in 2005, becoming one of the city's most popular havens for punk, metal and garage rock.
 After being priced out of the neighborhood in 2016, the club moved to Northeast Sandy Boulevard into the home of former venue Blackbird.

 Last year, WW named the reopened Know one of our Bars of the Year, describing the new location as feeling "like the coolest house show you've ever been to, except in bar form."